fooltowise/NeroNotes/Nero's Notes/Semi-Conductors Industry.md

 ### Other questions:
 - How does it affect memory chips manufacturers?
 Why are all the famous investors invested in Micron Technology Inc, a manufacturer of DRAM memory chips?
-(Li Lu, Seth Klarman, [[Guy Spier]], Mohnish Pabrai, Prem Watsa, David Tepper...)
+(Li Lu, Seth Klarman, [[Guy Spier]], [[Mohnish Pabrai]], Prem Watsa, David Tepper...)